Emperor penguin must find own way home

 It was venturing into the sea at night to feed and moving between locations on the beach.

-"We keep our interference with wild animals to an absolute minimum, and this emperor penguin is no exception."
+"We keep our interference with wild animals to an absolute minimum, and this emperor penguin is no exception," Simpson said.

-The juvenile penguin, was named by Peka Peka Beach resident Chris Wilton, who first saw it on Monday afternoon, standing on the beach flapping its flippers.
+The juvenile penguin was named Happy Feet by Peka Peka Beach resident Chris Wilton, who first saw it on Monday afternoon, standing on the beach flapping its flippers.
 It weighs about 10 kilograms and stands about a metre tall.

 It is only the second time an emperor penguin has been recorded on New Zealand shores and DOC put up a sign near it yesterday, urging people to keep their distance and to ensure dogs were kept on leads.